mspncp/gosu-wiki/To Do.md

   * Unify drawQuad's effective triangularization on iOS and desktop
   * See if there is a native/fastest mixing rate on Mac/iPhone
   * Add iCade support
-  * Consider splitting Macros at 65k images on iOS
+  * Split Macros at 65k images on iOS if necessary
 ## Gosu CI/Usability
   * More front page content
     * UTF8 Support for PotD texts (see Florian Gro\_ß\_)